HL7/fhir-for-fair/input/pagecontent/metadata.md

 a selected set of metadata elements; but this might not be true for all the information that could be considered metadata.

-Let's consider for example the following levels of data granularity:
+Let's consider for example the following levels:

 1.  **Study Level**: specific to a study, publication, or usage context (collection of subject level data).